edrlab/lcp-server/README.md

 }
 ```

-The License Server does not store user information, as it would be the your entire user database is replicated in the License Server at some point, which is not desirable.
+The License Server does not store user information, as the entire user database would then replicated in the License Server at some point, which is not desirable.
 This is why user information, including the personal text hint and passphrase, must be repeated each time a fresh license is requested.

 ### Get a status document